Marshmallow Root Helps Dog Bladder Challenges

 The Greek name for marshmallow root is Althea, which means “to heal.”

-Not to be confused with the marshmallows we see in the grocery store, which no longer contain the plant, Greek physician Hippocrates used marshmallow root to heal wounds.
+They no longer contain the plant.
+The Greek physician Hippocrates used marshmallow root to heal wounds.

 In the Middle Ages, physicians administered the sap of the plant in a tea to soothe colds and sore throats.

-Marshmallow root is also used to treat asthma and blood sugar management for diabetics.
+Marshmallow is also used to treat asthma and blood sugar management for diabetics.